Seger-Steele/Password-Strength-Checker/README.md

 ### CLI:

 - Run PSC.py from your terminal (zsh example): python3 PSC.py
-- When asked whether you want GUI or CLI, press "Enter"
+- When asked whether you want GUI or CLI, press "Enter".
-- Enter a password to check its strength.
+- Enter a password and press "Enter" to check its strength.

 Example(zsh):
 ![alt text](image-2.png)

 ### GUI:

-- Run the script and press "1", then "Enter" at the prompt to launch the GUI.
+- Run PSC.py from your terminal and press "1", then "Enter" at the prompt to launch the GUI.
 - Enter a password in the entry field and click "Check Strength."
 - The results will be displayed in the text box below.